TeamWanari/couchbase-query-executor/README.md

 ### How to add parameters to queries

-First of all create a `new Parameters()` object, and you can use the builder pattenr is gives to build yout queries an easy way
+First of all create a `new Parameters()` object, and you can use the builder pattern to build your queries in an easy way

 |**BuilderPath**|**FunctionName**|**Returning / instantly add**|**Description**|
 |---|---|---|---|